starknet-io/starknet.js/www/docs/guides/interact.md

 );
 ```

-You provide the low level numbers expected by Starknet, without any parsing or check.
+You provide the low-level numbers expected by Starknet, without any parsing or checking.
 See more details [here](define_call_message.md#parse-configuration).